openfl/lime.openfl.org/_docs/advanced-setup/android.md

 <certificate path="path/to/keystore.p12" alias="1" if="android"/>
 ```

-> _Need to know which aliases are included in your certificate?_ Open a terminal, and run the following command to see the entries:
+> ### Need to know which aliases are included in your certificate?
 >
+> Open a terminal, and run the following command to list the keystore entries, including alias names:
+>
 > ```sh
 > keytool -list -v -keystore path/to/keystore.p12
 > ```
 >
-> If the `keytool` command is not available on the system path, you may be able to find it in a Java JDK.
+> If the **keytool** command is not available on the system path, you may be able to find it in a Java JDK.

 You should **not** save a keystore password in your _project.xml_ file because it is a serious security risk.
 It is technically allowed, though.